zmanaa/zmanaa.github.io/README.md

-# Junmo Kang's Website (based on Martin Saveski's template)
+# Zeyad Manaa's Website (Last Update Sep 12, 2024)

 ## Updates guide
 Change one of the files in `_data`, unless you are changing the look of the website.